SeaSharpe/Design/BusinessLogic.md

 # Visitor Signs Up for Account
 - Visitor must not have an account registered for that E-mail address
+- Sign up fields must not be empty
+- Sign up fields must follow data validation rules
 - Signs up for account
+- Commit to database

 # Member Logs In
 - User must have an account created
+- Email and password fields much not be empty
+- Password entered must match stored password for specified user
 - User logs in to site

 # Member/Visitor Views Events
 - Login is not required
+- User selects Events link
 - View list of events
-- View specific event
+- Select event name to view specific event

-# Member/Visitor Views Game
+# Member/Visitor Views Game Details
 - Login is not required
+- User selects Shop link
 - Search for games
-- Display game details
+- Select the game name to display game details
 - View reviews/ratings

 # Member Profile